UAce/WebsiteWatcher/README.md

 # websiteWatcher

-A watcher for a website
+Create a watcher for any website.

+## Type of Watchers